 There is a third category that can be considered an offshoot of CAES, or a hybrid with Thermal Storage, called Liquid Air Energy Storage (LAES), sometimes called cryo-storage.
 Air is cooled to cryogenic temperature using alternate compression and expansion cycles with associated hot and cold storage tanks.
 Highview is currently the only company with any LAES plants in operation.
 A 350 kW, 2.5 MWh pilot underwent testing between 2011 and 2014 and has since been relocated to the University of Birmingham.
 The 5 MW, 15MWh Pillsworth Demonstration Plant in Bury, Greater Manchester began operation in April 2018.
 Two more plants are under development in Vermont and Carrington, at 50 MW, 400 MWh and 50 MW, 250 MWh respectively[54].

-LAES allows for higher energy density (8-24 kWh/m3 [55] as opposed to 2-6 for diabatic and estimated 0.5-20 of adiabatic[51]), and removes the cavern restriction in favor of tank storage, for greater capital costs ($2000-$4000/kW based on projections from the pilot) and O&M costs comparable to conventional CAES[56].
+LAES allows for higher energy density (8-24 kWh/m3 [55], as opposed to 2-6 for diabatic and estimated 0.5-20 of adiabatic[51]), and removes the cavern restriction in favor of tank storage, for greater capital costs ($2000-$4000/kW based on projections from the pilot) and O&M costs comparable to conventional CAES[56].
 Round trip efficiency is ~60%, though could climb to 70% with integration of waste heat recovery if built into existing power plants[56]

 2.2.4 Thermal Energy Storage (Jeremiah)